VazziDE/WD-Pluginlist/README.md

 <h3>How to get the Plugin</h3>

 1. Download the plugin from here.
-2. Drag the LastServer.jar File into your plugin directory on the proxy.
+2. Drag the WDPluginlast.jar File into your plugin directory on the proxy.
 3. Start the Proxy.
 4. Now you can use it